Rip’s Cleats are manufactured in Dawson Creek, BC. Dawson Creek is home of the world famous ‘Mile Zero Post of The

 Frank Ripley is a local Dawson Creek Shoe Cobbler, he has been fixing boots from the Peace Region and beyond for over 50 years.
 As far as he knows, he’s the only cobbler from here to Anchorage, Alaska.
 Customers come from as far north as Dawson City, Yukon.

-At some point he provided samples of cleats for them to use.
-Then in 2010 the RCMP Dog Canine units were called to assist at the Olympic games being held in Whistler B.C..
+At some point he provided samples of cleats to canine training units in Innisfail, AB, home of his Mother.
+In 2010 these same units were called to assist at the Olympic games being held in Whistler B.C..
 By the end of the Olympic Games all RCMP and Security staff were using the cleats.

 Since then Frank had developed cleat designs that would meet the needs and requirements of many industries and recreation, expanding to include three different models, in 4 sizes of cleats that are available in Bulk and Display packaging.
 Rip’s Cleats™ provides ice and compact snow traction featuring ‘Go Where you Go’ rotatable design, ensuring that you always have the traction needed when encountering icy surfaces but allowing you to simply rotate the cleats to the top of your footwear when entering buildings, climbing ladders or when driving a vehicle, etc..